erikerlandson/coulomb/README.md

 #### Unit Operations

 Unit quantities support math operations `+`, `-`, `*`, `/`, and `pow`.
-Quantities must be of compatible unit types to be added or subtracted.
+Quantities must be of convertable unit types to be added or subtracted.
 The unit of the left-hand argument is taken as the unit of the output:
 ```scala
 scala> (Foot() + Yard()).str